OpenTechStrategies/librehq-wikis/ansible/README.md

 # README

+## Install Ansible

 To run this playbook, you should have Ansible installed locally.
 On a Debian system, you can do this with:

     $ sudo apt-get install ansible

-This will create a directory `/etc/ansible` and within that a file `/etc/ansible/hosts`.
-To run this playbook, you should add the following lines to the `hosts` file:
+## Hosts file

+If you are doing local testing using Vagrant and VirtualBox, you can skip ahead to the section about encrypting secrets.

+Otherwise, you'll need to edit the `hosts` file.
+After installing Ansible, it should be here: `/etc/ansible/hosts`.
+Add the following lines to that file:

 ```
 [mediawiki]